 Okara Tofu Nuggets

 - 450 gram (1 pound) okara (soy bean pulp from making soy milk)

-- 1 block firm tofu
+- 1 block firm tofu, crumbled into tiny bits

 - 6 cloves garlic, grated

-- 1/2 cup mayonnaise
+- 2 eggs, or 1/2 cup mayonnaise

 - Heat about 3 inches of oil in a wok/pot for deep frying.
 Once the oil reaches 180 Celsius (360 Fahrenheit), it is ready for deep frying tofu nuggets.

 - Mix together all ingredients in a mixing bowl, take about 3-4 tablespoon of mixture and shape into patties, then carefully drop in the hot oil and fry until golden brown.
 Repeat until all mixture is used up.

 - These nuggets are delicious as is, but they are also great with some tomato ketchup, mayonnaise, and sriracha.

 - (1) For a gluten-free option, use the same amount of potato starch (katakuriko), cornstarch, or tapioca starch.